 Either create your own playlist that makes you feel energized or use one made by someone else, like me.

 Music has an amazing ability to change our moods and make us more pumped to do pretty much anything.
 If you’re at work around other people, put in those headphones for a few minutes and get in the right mindset to put in work.
 You can always incorporate this with tip 1, and listen to music while you stroll and change your scenery.
-If you work from home, find music that makes you feel like dancing, and dance it up like no one is watching (because if someone is watching it’s probably housemates or pets).
+If you work from home, find music that makes you feel like dancing, and dance it up like no one is watching (because if someone is watching it’s probably housemates, pets, or a random delivery person).

 Any of you that have ever attended a yoga or meditation class, know that at the end of the class there’s a bit of a “yoga buzz” from deep breathing and moving your body.